threefoldfoundation/tft-stellar/specs/tfta_selling/readme.md

 A messsage indicating that "If your wallet does not support the qr code, be sure to correctly copy the address and the memo text or your trade can not be accepted." must be shown to make this clear to the user.

-### Trade Cancellation
+### User initiated trade Cancellation

 A user can choose to cancel the outstanding trade, the remaining amount will be transferred back to the address it originates from, this address should be shown to the user after which a proceed/cancel option should be shown.
 When the `distribution_ongoing` flag is set, no cancellations can be made for the open trade.

+### Forced trade cancellation

+In the event of the requested USD price set at trade creation dropping below the floor because of passing on to a next month, the tyrade is forcefully cancellled and the remaining amount of TFTA is sent back to address is was received from.

 ## Selling bot

 In a first phase the selling bot places its orders in TFT to XLM  on the Stellar DEX.
+The selling price in XLM is derived from  the XLM USD price on [Kraken](https://www.kraken.com), where the middle of the spread is taken as a reference.

 It receives XLM In return which is distributed back to the users.